andrjohns/QuickJSR/README.md

 Values and objects are directly passed between R and QuickJS, with no need for serialization or deserialization.
-This both reduces overhead allows for more complex data structures to be passed between R and JavaScript - including functions.
+This both reduces overhead and allows for more complex data structures to be passed between R and JavaScript - including functions.

 ## Installation